 May to September

-- ToursbyLocals : This is a great company which sets you up with private, local tour guides who are from the region, and can give you an authentic experience and insight which the bigger companies may not be able to do so.
+This is a great company that sets you up with private, local tour guides who are from the region and can give you an authentic experience.
 The other reason I recommend them is that the money from our pockets goes directly to the people of our destinations.
 This way you know you’re supporting the locals.